tueimage/essential-skills/python-essentials.md

 ```

 The format string syntax is very powerful.
 One useful feature is the ability to
-truncate floating point values to a specific precision, for example to three decimals:
+truncate floating-point values to a specific precision, for example to three decimals:

 ```python
 print('{:.3f}'.format(1.618033989))  # prints "1.618"